-The article provides a critical review of unresolved issues and open challenges faced on data security and user privacy in IoT-based applications, such as in the smart home healthcare system, a combination of both smart home and smart healthcare.
-Smart healthcare is a potential use case where security requirement analysis and authorisation framework have been proposed to provide the requisite solution.
-The examined technique considered the adoption of BCT as an underlying service to improve data integrity and to deploy a privacy model borne out of consent (e-consent) and acceptance of the data owner to enhance data

-Summary of the system process model for data classification to demonstrate the planned privacy preservation process in the presented scenario.

-Model Action Functional input data (X) are factors of permissibility: (Y) represents authorisation- level: identified as independent variables categorised into SOPAD and AD identified as a single dependent variable, categorised into three levels, namely store, access, and monitor transactions of data subjects.
-Regression Analysis: Logistic (logit) Regression: - Each level has a binary outcome, i.e., to either allow (1) or deny (0) the transaction. used to describe the nature of the relationship between (X) and (Y) above to test if changes in the predictor variables (X) of permissibility are associated with changes in the response variable (Y) of authorisation- level.
-Regression coefficients estimated using Maximum Likelihood Estimation (i.e., iterative process): - estimates the probability (π) of an event occurring $(Y = 1)$ rather than probability $(1 - \pi)$ of not occurring $(Y = 0)$, having knowledge of relevant independent variables $(k_1, k_2 \text{ and } k_3)$.
-The logistic model is: $\Omega = f(\mathbf{X}) = \log\left(\frac{\pi}{1-\Omega}\right) = \beta_0 + \beta_1 \mathbf{X} (1)$ the value of the odd: antilog (exponential operator) e applied to both sides of Eq.
-(1) where β_0 is now the value of the odd when $X = 0$ $O = e^{\log\left(\frac{\pi}{1-\pi}\right)} = e^{\beta_0 + \beta_1 X} $ (2) Multinomial logistic regression model (log of old ratio) is the specific regression analysis for understanding variation in the probabilities for examining the system process of permissibility and access-right and everseed as: $\boldsymbol{Y} = \frac{e^{\beta 0 + \beta 1 x 1 + \beta 2 x 2 + \dots + \beta n x n}}{1 - e^{\beta 0 + \beta 1 x 1 + \beta 2 x 2 + \dots + \beta n x n}} $ (3) Sigmoid function: we re-evaluate the privacy model of every node to make predictions for data security and decision-making in BC. by counting the number of allow and deny actions a trustworthy node, n, performs; the sigmoid function is used to be a security of the security of th as. $Privacy_n^{(i)} = \frac{1}{1 + e^{-\alpha(\#allow - \#deny)}}$ (4) where α is the step size probability. i.e., Privacy \privacy Resources(n) distribution and transaction validation performed within the PoA consensus algorithm process that validates transactions and creates blocks; an efficient lightweight hybrid encryption scheme fit for resource-constrained environments to provide data confidentiality and by extension users' privacy; provide efficient, decentralized and secure data storage and fine-grained access control through smart contracts to ensure ethical disclosure of private data in smart home health ecosystem.
-Moreover, the paper also reviewed opportunities and solutions that focused on the integration of BCoT with other technologies to prevent data interception and leakage and ensure privacy preservation in several domains with similar data security concerns to that of smart healthcare.
+The article performed a critical review of unresolved issues and open challenges faced on data security and user privacy in IoT-based applications such as in the smart home healthcare system, a combination of both smart home and smart healthcare.
+Smart healthcare is a potential use case where the security requirement analysis and authorisation framework have been proposed to provide the requisite solution.
+The examined technique considered the adoption of blockchain technology as an underlying service to improve data integrity, and to deploy a privacy model borne out of consent (e-consent) and acceptance of the data owner to enhance data distribution and transaction validation performed within the PoA consensus algorithm process that validates transactions and creates blocks; an efficient lightweight hybrid encryption scheme fit for resource constrained environment to provide data confidentiality and by extension users privacy; provide efficient, decentralised and secure data storage and fine-grained access control through smart contracts to ensure ethical disclosure of private data in smart home health ecosystem.
+Moreover, the paper also reviewed opportunities and solutions that focused on the integration of IoT and blockchain (BCoT) with other technologies to prevent data interception and leakage and ensure privacy preservation in several domains with similar data security concerns to that of smart healthcare.
 In several use cases, the adoption of blockchain was useful, efficient, and suitable.
 However, it is necessary to continue to test out if the healthcare domain requires the integration of blockchain or not, due to the volatility of relevant health data protection regulations (e.g., HIPAA, GDPR), which at times requires a whole new thinking.
 Moreover, privacy concerns in healthcare require stringent ethical analysis, approval, and documentation since privacy risks can evolve, thereby provoking new regulatory compliance for communicating privacy practices to stakeholders.

-Specific problems addressed in the research questions investigated in this article revealed the need for an authorisation framework that implements a permissioned PoA-based blockchain as a building block and a privacy model for decision-making within the BCN to support ethical disclosure of private data in the healthcare realm.
+Specific problems addressed in the research questions investigated in this article revealed the need for an authorisation framework that implements a permissioned PoA-based blockchain as a building block and a privacy model for decision-making within the blockchain network to support ethical disclosure of private data in the healthcare realm.
 Publisher-subscriber smart contract algorithm is also introduced to ensure access control from the context of patient empowerment and information stakeholder engagement.
 Moreover, several approaches toward implementation can be done using different features of blockchain to achieve the aims desired in RQ 1-5.
-The suggested approach leverages publishersubscriber contracts for access control.
+The suggested approach leverages publisher-subscriber contracts for access control.
 In addition, the classification of permission authority, specific layers of smart contracts, control authority, ethics, and governance rules across multiple healthcare services is explorable and extensible for future work.
 Ongoing research work aims to provide more findings from test-bed implementation.